posted March 22, 2022

 - 2 Tablespoons orange juice

 - 2 Tablespoons dijon mustard

 - 1 Tablespoon candied ginger

-- 1/2 teaspoon cinnamon
+- ½ teaspoon cinnamon

+- Make the glaze.
 In a medium saucepan, combine all of the ingredients for the glaze and simmer over medium heat for 15-20 minutes, or until the mixture reduces by about half.

+- Prep.
 Place your ham cut side down in a cast iron grill pan.
 Pour the chicken stock into the bottom of the pan and stud the ham all over with the cloves.

+- Enjoy.
 Remove the cloves before serving.
 Reserve the cooking liquid and serve alongside the ham for drizzling and dipping.